A Short Summary of Our Findings

 These are the most budget-friendly pool cleaners.
-These are entirely powered by your pool’s main pump and depend on the main pump’s suction to move up along the walls and floor of the pool.
+Your pool’s main pump entirely powers these and depend on the main pump’s suction to move up along the walls and floor of the lake.
 These easily attach to the pool’s wall skimmer and the dedicated suction port.

 But, these systems are relatively cheaper than the other ones and are easy to install and operate.
 The first automatic pool cleaners were also suction side ones.

 These devices use the pool water that is pressurized by a secondary pump, helping with the system’s debris suction and navigation on a given path.
 The pressure-side cleaners are equipped with a beautiful mesh debris bag to trap impurities that don’t clog your skimmer or filter.